nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 # Chapter 2: Install Virtualenv

 Virtualenv isolates each of your Python projects in their own little sandboxes, keeping your installed software neat and tidy.
 Your Mac comes pre-packaged with the most stable version of Python, but you'll need to tell your `bash_profile` to use it first.
-Edit the file again and add this line:
+Edit the file again with `nano` and add this line:

 	export PATH=/usr/local/lib/python2.7/site-packages:$PATH